How Maternity, Paternity & Parental Leave Work in Quebec: What Parents need to Know

 Here is the fun part: if both parents take a minimum number of shareable weeks, bonus weeks unlock.
 Yes, QPIP rewards teamwork (nudge to your partner).

-The Basic and the Special Plan
+The Basic vs. the Special Plan

 Under the basic plan, you receive a lower weekly amount but for more weeks; under the special plan, you receive a higher weekly amount for fewer weeks as follows: